 Bread, Bread and More Bread

 High-quality bread is very easy to find in Germany and it’s much cheaper than in America.
-Even the pre-packaged, pre-sliced bread is vastly superior to its US counterparts.
-When it comes to baked goods, Germany has most of the world beat, not just America.
+When it comes to baked goods, Germany has most of the world beat; not just America.

 One of the most unique things about German supermarkets is the rotating selection of non-food items.
 These items change every week, and are almost always from a brand called Tchibo.

 Discount grocery stores like Lidl and Aldi also have a rotating selection of non-food items.
 They vary in brand and quality.
-Occasionally, you can find quality items at a deep discount.
-For example, brand-name tools from Bosch.
+Occasionally, you can find quality items at a deep discount, like brand name tools from Bosch.
 These items run out very fast, so it’s advisable to check the store’s ads ahead of time, so you can plan what you want to buy.

 You will need to bring your own bags, or pay for them at the checkout counter.
 If you need to buy bags, they’re typically under the conveyor belt, but sometimes they’re next to the cashier.